 Income tax returns are filed in the U.S. federal jurisdiction and in several state jurisdictions.
 In August 2017, the Company received a notice of examination from the Internal Revenue Service ("IRS") for the Company's federal income tax return for the fiscal year ended April 2, 2016.
-The Company is no longer subject to examination by the IRS for years before fiscal year 2013.
-In general, the Company is no longer subject to state and local income tax examinations by tax authorities for years before fiscal year 2012.
+In general, the Company is no longer subject to examination by the IRS for years before fiscal year 2015 or state and local income tax examinations by tax authorities for years before fiscal year 2013.
 The Company believes that its income tax filing positions and deductions will be sustained on audit and does not anticipate any adjustments that will result in a material change to the Company's financial position.
 The total amount of unrecognized tax benefit related to any particular tax position is not anticipated to change significantly within the next 12 months.
 The provision for income taxes generally represents income taxes paid or payable for the current year plus the change in deferred taxes during the year.